 - If you previously missed a payment, but your account was brought up to date, and then this reoccurs –

 - you will receive a Final Notice.
-At this point, you lose your right to pay by instalments, but if you pay your outstanding balance, a new instalment plan may be able to be arranged, and a direct debit is set up
+At this point, you lose your right to pay by instalments, but if you pay your outstanding balance, a new instalment plan may be able to be arranged, and a Direct Debit is set up

 - if you do not pay your outstanding balance, you will receive a Summons.